 DVI is mostly associated with computer monitors and projectors.
-Only in some instances it applies to TV as HDMI is preferred here.
+Only in some instances does it apply to TV as HDMI is preferred here.

 DVI isn’t preferred for TV as it mainly transmits only video signals as opposed to HDMI which transmits video and audio signals.

-You can find DVI output ports in computer graphic and video cards.
+You can find DVI output ports in computer graphics and video cards.

-If you’ve a latest computer monitor, chances are it supports DVI.
+If you have a newer computer monitor, chances are it supports DVI.